mdibaiee/Mickey.js/README.md

 Mickey.js
 =========

 Mouses are smarter these days!
-A handy tool to easily play with mouses.
+A handy tool that makes it easy to play with mouses.
 Mickey is still a work in progress, so it might have many issues, we'll be glad if you report them.
 View examples here: [Mickey.js](http://mahdi-.github.io/Mickey.js/)